My eldest wants to work (he might not realise this yet), so we’ve been looking at jobs for teens. What’s available and what’s suitable.

 What will they do with their pay packet?

-One thing to sort out before your teen starts working is how they will manage the wage they earn.
+One thing to sort out before your teen starts working is how they’ll manage the wage they earn.
 Taking home $50/$100/$200 or more a week is a lot more money than most kids have had their hands on to date.
 Some things to consider:

 • Will they be fully in charge or what they do with their money, or should they expect some parental input?

-• Will you insist on a savings plan up front, and what will that look like?
+• What about having a savings plan up front, and what will that look like?

 • Will they donate a portion of their salary to charity, which charity and how much?